COVID-19 frequently asked questions - Workers

 Q. If I’ve been collecting unemployment benefits and either I or a family member gets sick with COVID-19, what options do I have for benefits if I need to recover or must care for another?

 A. If you have been receiving unemployment benefits and are now sick with COVID-19 or need to take care of a loved one who is sick with COVID-19, you may not be considered able and available for work.
 However, you may be eligible for federal Pandemic Unemployment Assistance.
 You also can apply for benefits with Paid Family and Medical Leave.
-You cannot receive both unemployment benefits and Paid Family and Medical Leave during the same week.
+You cannot receive both unemployment benefits (regular or pandemic) and Paid Family and Medical Leave during the same week.
 You need to stop claiming unemployment benefits when you start receiving Paid Family and Medical Leave.
 Cancellation of your unemployment claim is not necessary.
 Please visit Paid Family and Medical Leave's website for more information.
 If you receive Paid Family and Medical Leave benefits for fewer than your normal work hours, federal Pandemic Unemployment Assistance may be available for the difference in hours.
 Eligibility decisions for both unemployment and Paid Family and Medical Leave are made on a case-by-case basis.

 Q. I am still confused about what benefits and programs may be available to individuals who are financially affected by COVID-19.